MagedEWilliam/Landing-Page__nanodegrees__nd001-mena-nfp2/README.md

 README.md
 ```

-In this project we are using modern ES6/ES2015, with all the code are cross-browser💯, also we made sure to provide comment when needed
+In this project we are using modern ES6/ES2015, with all the code are cross-browser 💯
+Also we made sure to provide comment when needed